Aanchal-Tulsiani/IMDb-scrapper/README.md

-The libraries used in the code have to be installed explicitly using pip install ___ in case of Windows and sudo-apt install ___ in case of Ubuntu. the libraries to be installed for this code are: pip3 install Beautifulsoup4 pip3 install PyMySQL pip3 install imdbpy  or  pip install git+https://github.com/alberanid/imdbpy pip3 install urllib3 pip3 install request
+The libraries used in the code have to be installed explicitly using pip install ___ in case of Windows and sudo-apt install ___ in case of Ubuntu. the libraries to be installed for this code are: pip3 install Beautifulsoup4, pip3 install PyMySQL, pip3 install imdbpy  or  pip install git+https://github.com/alberanid/imdbpy, pip3 install urllib3, pip3 install request,

 ### Platform required
 Anaconda, free and open source distribution of the Python and R programming languages, can be used to run the python executable file.